Customize Consent Preferences

 • Latest audit report of the company and its subsidiary.

 • Certified management accounts of the company and its subsidiary.
-This has to be from the last date of the latest audit report made up to a date within 3 months prior to the date of transfer.
+The account must be prepared within three months of the transfer date, starting from the latest audit’s end.
 This happens only if the audited accounts are not up to a date within 6 months before the date of this transaction.

 • A copy of the resolution of meetings of directors for dividends paid or that is payable if any.
 This is after the end date of the latest audited accounts and also has to specify the date on which the members of the company were entitled to the dividend.